 The solver has been halted because the following cell contains an unsupported argument to either VLOOKUP() or HLOOKUP() functions.
-All arguments must evaluate to being numeric, the second argument must be in ascending order, the third argument refers to numeric constant, and the fourth argument is an optional TRUE/FALSE value.
-This support can be turned off via the WB|Options|General menu.
+The first argument can be a number, simple cell, or text, the second argument must be a range where the lookup value is located, the third argument should be a number, and the fourth argument is an optional TRUE/FALSE value.
+This warning can be turned off via the WB/Options/General menu.

-The VLOOKUP() function requires three arguments as follows: VLOOKUP(lookup\value, table\array, col\index\num, [range\lookup]).
+The VLOOKUP() (and the HLOOKUP()) function requires three arguments as follows: VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup]).
 What's Best! places the following restrictions on these arguments:

-- ♦ All arguments must not be a formula, - the table\array argument must be values, in ascending order, - the col\index\num argument must be a value, not a formula or a cell reference, - all arguments must evaluate to being numeric rather than text, and - range lookup is an optional TRUE / FALSE argument.
+- ♦ All arguments must not be a formula, - the table_array argument must be the range where the lookup value is located.
+Furthermore, the lookup value should be in the first column of this range, - the col_index_num argument must be a number, not a formula or a cell reference, and - ♦ range_lookup is an optional TRUE / FALSE argument.